miket7f/miket7f.github.io/pages/Introduction to Advanced Model Rocketry.md

 ![](/assets/images/DSC_0019.jpg)

-With it the possibilities are endless, and there is no roof which could limit ambitious goals.
+In advanced model rocketry the possibilities are endless, and there is no roof which could limit ambitious goals.
 BPS space, for example, simulated a Falcon Heavy flight with booster separation and active stabilization at the model rocket scale.
 While BPS space and TTB Aerospace both accomplished a propulsive landing just like SpaceX.
 Again other build the world's lightest thrust vector control model rocket (JM Space).

+### Activity 1
+Watch one of the following three videos, so you get a sense of what advanced model rocketry means.

 BPS Space - Falcon Heavy Flight
 <iframe width="560" height="315" src="https://www.youtube.com/embed/QQt-9SSJ51c?si=4i4WCLzYsMDAbKZr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>